Post

 Introduction to energy metabolism

 When animals and other organisms consume energy rich molecules, such as sugar, they are consumed for two reasons.
 The first of which is referred to loosely as “energy needs”.
 When animals eat and breathe, these actions combine throughout the body to “oxidize” sugar, or to break it down into almost nothing.
 When sugar is consumed for energy, it combines with oxygen to form water and carbon-dioxide.
-These inorganic byproducts result when the bonds of sugar are “oxidized”, or broken down, for the energy stored within the sugar (glucose/dextrose and fructose, commonly) molecule.
+These inorganic byproducts result when the bonds of sugar are “oxidized”, or broken down, for the energy stored within the sugar molecule (glucose/dextrose and fructose, commonly).

 The other primary need for sugar, is to provide building blocks for other molecules that living things require.
-Conveniently, the pathway for the complete breakdown of sugar into energy alone, and the pathway for breaking sugar down, just enough, for the small building blocks happen to be overlap.
+Conveniently, the pathway for the complete breakdown of sugar into energy alone, and the pathway for breaking sugar down, just enough, for the small building blocks happen to overlap.
 For the avid reader, I’d refer them to a Wikipedia article on so-called “Central carbon metabolism”.

 Now to us, fat usually means the part of our belly that gets in the way of our pants fitting properly, or the component of the diet that plays a role in risk for heart disease.
 But we should think of it as just a stubbornly efficient battery.
-It’s energy that is stored so well, it’s like having a battery charged to 120%, and after a day of rigorous use, our battery has barely dipped below 74%.
+The energy is stored so well, it’s like having a battery charged to 120%, and after a day of rigorous use, our battery has barely dipped below 74%.

 That’s fat for you; it’s so rich and delicious, you’ll never get rid of it, willingly!